Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Gymnastics is a very difficult sport to participate and compete in.
 The athlete has to repeatedly do the unnatural every day in training: She has to muster up the courage inside to get her body and mind to defy the laws of gravity and fly.
 The human organism was not meant to throw itself powerfully through the air, somersaulting backwards or forwards at great rates of speed in tuck or pike positions, twisting and then suddenly stopping all momentum and landing on a dime.
 As a consequence, the typical gymnast frequently experiences fear and anxiety whenever she attempts a new, more difficult gravity-defying skill.
 It’s this fear that the gymnast has to continually override in order to get herself to attempt some of these complex skills.
 And it’s not even that unusual for gymnasts to experience fear right before they attempt skills that they’ve long ago mastered.

 Over time, these seemingly innocuous falls gradually build up within the athletes’ mind and body.
-In fact, every time the gymnast has a scary fall or trauma, she automatically and unconsciously memorizes this entire experience.
+In fact, every time the gymnast has a scary fall or upset, she automatically and unconsciously memorizes this entire experience.
 That is, every detail of the fall, the images, emotions, sounds and feelings, all the physical movements associated with it, get stuck in the back of her mind as well as in her body.
-Trauma always leaves an emotional and physical-body memory.
-At some point all of these accumulated traumas reach a critical mass and, with the addition of yet one more fall or scary experience, ultimately surface in a performance fear or block.
+These kinds of upsets alway leave an emotional and physical-body memory.
+At some point all of these accumulated upsets reach a critical mass and, with the addition of yet one more fall or scary experience, ultimately surface in a performance fear or block.
 Quite frequently the event that triggers the emergence of this block is seemingly innocuous.
 All of a sudden the gymnast cannot get herself to override her fear response.
 Instead, she becomes immobilized by the fear and is at a loss to explain why.
 Truth be told, unconsciously her mind and body will not allow her to go.

 Working with an athlete who is “frozen” by what looks on the outside to be a totally irrational fear is a very difficult and frustrating undertaking which challenges the coach’s skills, patience and creativity.
 Because the fear is unconsciously generated and therefore not in the gymnast’s conscious control, there is frequently very little that the coach can do to get his/her athlete unstuck.
 Since a coach’s job is to help the athlete learn new skills, overcome problems and perform to his/her potential, the athlete’s immobility is a real thorn in the side of the coach’s ego.
 Simply put, the fear prevents the coach from doing his/her job.
 As a consequence it leaves the coach feeling immensely frustrated and inadequate.
 How a coach handles these feelings of frustration and inadequacy is what distinguishes the truly effective coaches from all the rest.